zhenzhongxmu/zhenzhongxmu.github.io/_pages/about.md

 # Zhenzhong WANG (王贞众)

-He is currently an Assistant Professor at the School of Informatics, Xiamen University, and has been recognized as a high-level talent of Fujian Province.
+He is currently an assistant professor at the School of Informatics, Xiamen University, and has been recognized as a high-level talent of Fujian Province.
 He received his Ph.D. degree in the Department of Computing at The Hong Kong Polytechnic University in December 2024, supervised by <a href='https://scholar.google.com/citations?user=LFngSp0AAAAJ&hl=zh-CN'>Prof. Kay Chen Tan</a> (Chair Professor, IEEE Fellow) and <a href='https://wanyu-lin.github.io/'>Prof. Wanyu Lin</a>.
 He obtained his Bachelor's degree from Northeastern University, China, and his Master's degree from Xiamen University, China, supervised by <a href='https://informatics.xmu.edu.cn/info/1385/25029.htm'>Prof. Min Jiang</a>.

 His research interests include AI for Science and computational intelligence.
 His research goal is to develop cutting-edge learning algorithms to solve complex problems in engineering and scientific fields, such as molecule discovery, material design, and multi-physics field simulation.